 The American Medical Association also provides a fact sheet for physicians on how to address health equity during a pandemic.
 We encourage our clients to read this to ensure you understand your rights when visiting a doctor.

-The South Carolina injury attorneys at McGowan, Hood & Felder, LLC dedicate themselves to protecting the rights of patients harmed by negligent medical professionals.
+The South Carolina injury attorneys at McGowan, Hood, Felder & Phillips, LLC dedicate themselves to protecting the rights of patients harmed by negligent medical professionals.
 We fight for justice and advocate for you.
 To see how one of our attorneys can help, schedule your free consultation today by calling 803-327-7800, or we invite you to reach out to us through our contact page.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.